-Unmanned Aerial System Program
+Unmanned Aircraft System Program

 The police department began using drone technology in the Fall of 2020.
 Before gaining the ability to capture a sky-high view of the City, team members drafted strict policies on how and when the devices would be used.
 The program has been vetted by the FAA and all operators are certified pilots.

 Our community commitment is to be proactive and innovative but also transparent and accountable.
-To accomplish this, the department will post monthly Unmanned Aerial System reports on our website which will show how the device was used.
+To accomplish this, the department will post monthly Unmanned Aircraft System reports on our website which will show how the device was used.

 The department’s drone technology may only be used for specific operations such as: